Davey Boy Smith: Camp Cornette, teaming with Owen Hart (1995–1997)

-At In Your House 4 in Winnipeg, Manitoba, Smith received a WWF Championship shot against Diesel.
-Smith won by disqualification after Bret Hart interfered.
-At the Survivor Series in Landover, Maryland, Smith participated in the Wild Card eight-man elimination match.
-He teamed with Shawn Michaels, Ahmed Johnson, and Sycho Sid.
-They faced WWF Intercontinental Champion Razor Ramon, Dean Douglas, Owen Hart, and Yokozuna.
-Smith, Michaels, and Johnson were the survivors.
-In December, at In Your House 5 from Hershey, Pennsylvania, Smith was granted a title shot against new WWF Champion Bret Hart in a rematch from their SummerSlam 1992 match.
-They had another critically acclaimed match yet Hart won this time.
+On 22 October at In Your House 4 in Winnipeg, Manitoba, Smith received a WWF Championship shot against Diesel, winning by disqualification after Bret Hart interfered.
+At Survivor Series on 19 November, Smith participated in the Wild Card eight-man elimination match, teaming with Shawn Michaels, Ahmed Johnson, and Sycho Sid and facing WWF Intercontinental Champion Razor Ramon, Dean Douglas, Owen Hart, and Yokozuna, which they won.
+On 17 December at In Your House 5, Smith was granted a title shot against new WWF Champion Bret Hart, but was unsuccessful in winning.
 A notable incident from this match was that Hart bled during the match, which was controversial because WWF outlawed bleeding at the time.
-Smith entered the 1996 Royal Rumble where he made it to the final four before being eliminated by Shawn Michaels.
-At In Your House 6 he lost to Yokozuna by disqualification after Vader interfered.
-At WrestleMania XII he teamed with Vader and Owen Hart to defeat Yokozuna, Ahmed Johnson, and Jake Roberts.
-At In Your House 7 in April, Smith and (Owen) Hart defeated Johnson and Roberts after Smith forced Roberts to submit.
+Smith entered the Royal Rumble on January 21, 1996, where he made it to the final four before being eliminated by Michaels.
+On 18 February at In Your House 6, he lost to Yokozuna by disqualification after Vader interfered.
+At WrestleMania XII on 31 March, he teamed with Vader and Owen Hart to defeat Yokozuna, Ahmed Johnson, and Jake Roberts.

 In 1996, after Shawn Michaels became WWF Champion, Smith was put in a feud with the new champion.
-The feud was supposedly based on Smith's wife, Diana, accusing Michaels of hitting on her, which angered Smith and made him determined to take the Title from Michaels.
-The two main-evented the In Your House 8: Beware of Dog pay-per-view, and their match ended in a draw, leading to a rematch at the 1996 King of the Ring pay-per-view.
-Michaels ended up successfully defending the title.
+The feud was supposedly based on Smith's wife, Diana, accusing Michaels of hitting on her, which angered Smith and made him determined to take the title from Michaels.
+The two were the main-event of the In Your House 8: Beware of Dog pay-per-view on 26 May, and their match ended in a draw, leading to a rematch on 23 June at King of the Ring, where Smith failed to win the title.
 Afterwards, Smith formed a tag team with his brother-in-law, Owen Hart, and the two soon won the WWF Tag Team Championship from The Smokin' Gunns.
 The team defended their titles against teams such as Doug Furnas and Phil LaFon, Vader and Mankind, and The Legion of Doom.
 In 1997, the WWF created the WWF European Championship, and Smith became the first ever holder of the title, winning a tournament which culminated in him defeating his own tag team partner, Owen Hart, in the finals on 26 February.